jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-01.md

 \end{array}
 $$

 Whenever two or more terms, therefore, are entirely the same with regard to letters, their sum may be abridged;
 but those cases must not be confounded with such as these,
 $$2a^2 + 3a$$, or $$2b^3 - b^4$$, which admit of no abridgment.

-**262.** Let us consider now some other examples of reduction, as the following, which will lead us immediately to an important truth.
+<span class="art">262</span> Let us consider now some other examples of reduction, as the following,
+which will lead us immediately to an important truth.
 Suppose it were required to add together the expressions $$a+b$$ and $$a-b$$; our rule gives $$a+b+a-b$$;
 now $$a + a = 2a$$, and $$b-b=0$$; the sum therefore is $$2a$$: consequently,